mikro-orm/mikro-orm/docs/docs/naming-strategy.md

 ---

+#### `NamingStrategy.getEntityName(tableName: string, schemaName?: string): string`

+Return a name of the entity class based on database table name (used in `EntityGenerator`).

+Default implementation ignores the schema name, but when duplicates are detected, the name will be prefixed automatically.

+---

 #### `NamingStrategy.propertyToColumnName(propertyName: string): string`

-Return a column name for a property.
+Return a column name for a property (used in `EntityGenerator`).

 ---